 Who Needs a Fidelity Bond?

-All businesses should consider purchasing a Fidelity Bond for added protection, but the following companies are particularly at risk:
+All businesses should consider purchasing a Fidelity Bond for added protection, but the following companies are particularly at risk/might even be required by law to secure a Fidelity Bond:

 - Cash carriers